JuliaLang/www.julialang.org/learning/index.md

      <p>We have created a non-exhaustive list of community provided Julia tutorials.
 Check them out to <a href="tutorials/">learn Julia through the lens of someone from the community</a>.
      </p>
-     <p>We also have a growing number of curated Julia courses available through <a href="https://juliaacademy.com/courses">JuliaAcademy</a>.
-The JuliaAcademy platform is operated by <a href="https://juliacomputing.com">Julia Computing</a> and provided as a free resource to the Julia community.
-Courses on JuliaAcademy have been contributed by Julia Computing and by community members.</p>
+     <p>There also exist a growing number of curated Julia courses in the form of video lecture series.
+The lectures are freely available on <a href="https://www.youtube.com/user/JuliaLanguage">YouTube</a>.
+You can also sign up through <a href="https://juliaacademy.com">JuliaAcademy</a> to track your progress, take quizzes, and get certificates.</p>
      <a href="https://juliaacademy.com/courses">
      <img src="assets/JA-1.png" alt="JuliaAcademy" class="img-fluid">
      <img src="assets/JA-2.png" alt="JuliaAcademy" class="img-fluid">